 So don’t believe there’s nothing that can be done.
 We found that there are actually many signs and symptoms we can read that help pinpoint the underlying reason for a baby’s distress.

 What should women do if they are ready to leave Postnatal Depletion behind?

 If they are ready to make a change I’d encourage them to have a chat with me so that we can see which level of depletion they’ve reached, which symptoms their child is experiencing, and make a game plan to nip Postnatal Depletion in the butt.
 This one hour Postnatal Transformation Call is something I’m offering free of charge.
 And if it’s a good fit to work together we can talk more about that, and if not, I’ll do my best to point them into the right direction because I don’t take anyone who I can’t help.

 Also I’ve created a free support group on facebook for depleted mothers.
-It’s called Postnatal Depletion & Baby Colic Support.
+It’s called Mompreneurs Conquering Postnatal Depletion & Baby Colic.
 It’s so helpful to be surrounded by other moms who get you; it’s a safe space to process the many challenges of motherhood and support each other.
-Also in the group they can find my free Masterclass “The 5-Step Strategy Moms Use to Double their Energy (while Fixing their Baby’s Colic)”.
+Also in the group they can find my Postnatal Depletion Test, my Masterclass "The 6 Audacious Actions Mompreneurs Use To Ditch Depletion IN WEEKS - NOT DECADES (while mending baby's colic, eczema & sleep)" and lots of other resources.
 For moms out there: don’t be shy to join our little tribe!